Hotel lies about best room rates and their loyalty programs

 The IHG Rewards Club clearly says, “With Your Rate, you get our best rate available every time you book direct at IHG.com.”
 However, I got a less expensive rate using both Expedia and Booking.com.
 I have to assume that the “best rate” means the “best rate provided by IHG.”
 Rates provided by travel agents and others are certainly less expensive and found easily with a little digging around.

 2. Loyalty programs don’t reward for overnight stays — they only allot points for “qualifying rates.”.

 Just last week, I learned an ugly lesson about hotel lies at the Crowne Plaza, an IHG Hotel.
-I was floored when I gave the front desk my loyalty number and her response was that since I had booked by using a “third party,” Expedia, my room reservation would not be honored for loyalty points.
-I did get points for the money charged to my room.
-However, the big awards are explained away in the small print.
+I was floored when I gave the front desk my loyalty number.
+I learned my room reservation would not be honored for loyalty points.
+Since I had booked by using a “third party,” Expedia, I did not qualify.
+The big awards are explained away in the small print.

 Why in the world does the FTC allow hotel lies to continue unabated with no warnings for the public?
 A simple asterisk would do the trick with a link to the page where the exclusions are listed.
-After seeing headlines such as, “Earn free nights!,” the membership materials note that in order to join one has to read a lengthy list of terms and conditions.
-This information from Marriott.com‘s terms and conditions tells members that they do not get any points when they book through a travel agent.
+After seeing headlines such as, “Earn free nights!” check the membership materials.
 The headline is clearly duplicitous.
+Note that in order to join one has to read a lengthy list of terms and conditions.
+Marriott.com‘s terms and conditions tell members that they do not get any points when using a travel agent.

 2.1.f Non-Qualifying Rates.
 A “Non-Qualifying Rate” is a rate a Member pays for a Stay in a guest room at a Participating Property which does not qualify to earn Points or Miles, as well as membership tier benefits.
 Non-Qualifying Rates are those booked using the following methods: